 With literally millions of dollars and thousands of lawyers on their side, an insurance company is a daunting opponent, and if you try to go it alone, you’ll probably end up with a much smaller settlement than you deserve.
 Or worse, no settlement at all.
 The insurance company has one goal in mind, and it is not your improved health or financial state.
 They are in business to make money, and the more they pay you, the less they have left over for themselves and their Super Bowl ads.

-An attorney helps to level the playing field and an attorney can initiate a personal injury lawsuit if needed to help recover the compensation you deserve.
+An attorney helps to level the playing field and a Fort Worth auto accident lawyer can initiate a personal injury lawsuit if needed to help recover the compensation you deserve.

-How To Claim Compensation For Your Car Accident Injuries
+How To Claim Compensation For Your Fort Worth Car Accident Injuries